Sruli Fruchter is writer, editor, teacher, and nonprofit manager.

-While pursuing semikha (rabbinical ordination) at the Rabbi Isaac Elchanan Theological Seminary, Sruli is the director of operations at 18Forty — a Jewish media company exploring Jewish thought and ideas in a modern age — and is also a contributing columnist at the Forward.
+While pursuing semikha (rabbinical ordination) at the Rabbi Isaac Elchanan Theological Seminary, Sruli is the director of operations at 18Forty — a Jewish media company leading conversations about faith, identity, and community — and is also a contributing columnist at the Forward.
+He hosted 18 Questions, 40 Israeli Thinkers, an 18Forty podcast interviewing leading Israeli voices across the political and religious spectrum.

 Sruli studied International & Global Affairs at Yeshiva University, where he graduated Summa Cum Laude and received awards for Service to the Jewish People and Excellence in Bible Studies.
 In May 2022, Sruli delivered a TEDxYeshiva University talk on making work meaningful.
 Sruli was the 100th editor in chief of The Commentator, Yeshiva's independent student newspaper, and was a finalist for the Religion News Association's Religion Reporting Excellence.